Sponsored Projects Policies & Procedures

-Award contracts from external sponsors funding research, educational or service projects conducted by UTC must be processed through the Office of Research and Sponsored Programs (OPSP).
-In addition, subawards that pay outside/third parties to do a portion of the work on an externally-funded project must be processed through the OPSP office.
+Award contracts from external sponsors funding research, educational or service projects conducted by UTC must be processed through the Office of Research and Sponsored Programs (ORSP).
+In addition, subawards that pay outside/third parties to do a portion of the work on an externally-funded project must be processed through the ORSP office.
 Additional information is available at Award Contracts and Subawards.

 Conflict of Interests

 UT Faculty and staff are expected to take all reasonable precautions to ensure that their outside financial interests (including interests of a spouse, dependent children, and nondependent children) do not place them in conflict with carrying out their duties and responsibilities as employees of the university.
 Conflicts of interest include (but are not limited to) the following situations:

 - A UT employee allows outside financial interests to interfere with or compromise judgment and objectivity with respect to duties and responsibilities to the university and sponsoring organizations.

 - A UT employee makes university decisions or uses university resources in a manner that results or is expected to result in (1) personal financial gain or the financial gain of relatives or (2) an unfair advantage or favored treatment afforded to a third party outside the university.

 - A UT employee allows outside financial interests to affect the design, conduct, or reporting of research.

 UT Fiscal Policy #FI0125 explains the UT Conflict of Interest Policy, provides examples of conflicts of interest and includes information about faculty and staff reporting requirements and links to the Outside Interest Disclosure Form that all faculty and staff should complete annually.

 Cost-share, also called matching funds, is sometimes required for grant programs.
 Cost-share is financial or other resources (personnel time, etc.)which the funding organization requests or requires that the applicant contribute or “share” to support the grant-funded program or project.